sadrahkm/Breast-Cancer-Segmentation/README.md

 # Project Description

-After preprocessing the X-ray images, a VGG16 model was utilized to classify the Covid-19 images
+• Implemented a U-Net model for detection and segmentation of breast cancer using breast ultrasound images

 # Other Projects

 **Covid-19 detection using chest X-ray images** [(Link)](https://github.com/sadrahkm/Pneumonia-detection)

 • After preprocessing the X-ray images, a VGG16 model was utilized to classify the Covid-19 images

 **Heart Attack Analysis & Prediction** [(Link)](https://github.com/sadrahkm/ML-Projects)